BHASVIC-laithtakriti24/Laith-Takriti-Portfolio/README.md

 # About Me

-I am currently working through my 2 A lavals, graphics and computer science.
+I am currently working through my 2 A levels, graphics and computer science.
 I am an ambitious, resilient, and hardworking individual who consistently strives to achieve the best results in everything I do.
 I am passionate about building a successful future where I can make a positive impact on others and contribute meaningfully to society.